cvalienteDS/docker/README.md

 Usage:

-Go to docker folder in whick Dockerfile is
+Go to folder in whick Dockerfile is

 Launch Docker daemon.
 For example by starting Docker desktop